-The Corn Refiners Association (CRA) is the national trade association representing a full 100% the corn refining industry of the United States.
+The Corn Refiners Association (CRA) is the national trade association representing a full 100% of the corn refining industry of the United States.
 CRA and its predecessors have served this important segment of American agribusiness since 1913.
 Corn refiners manufacture sweeteners, starch, advanced bioproducts, corn oil, and feed products from corn components such as starch, oil, protein, and fiber.

 Based in Washington, D.C., CRA is the proactive, nimble, highly effective, member-driven trade association representing corn wet millers.
 It advocates for science-based public policy and economically-sound decisions at the state, federal, and global levels.
 CRA approaches every new challenge with its members and their customers in mind, working to foster technological innovation, expand commercial opportunities, advance free trade, build the bioeconomy, and feed a hungry world.